 The latest dietary guidelines recommend no added sugar for this age group

-Recently, the U.S. Agriculture Department and the Department of Health and Human Services released updated dietary guidelines.
+The U.S. Agriculture Department and the Department of Health and Human Services released dietary guidelines for 2020 through 2025.
 For the first time, the guidance included a recommendation for infants and children under the age of 2: “avoid foods and beverages with added sugar.”

 After 2 years of age, added sugars should be limited to less than 10 percent of calories per day, according to the guidelines.

 “At every life stage, meeting food group recommendations — even with nutrient-dense choices — requires most of a person’s daily calorie needs and sodium limits.
 A healthy dietary pattern doesn’t have much room for extra added sugars, saturated fat or sodium,” the study says.